Probate & Estate Administration

 I thought that a living trust avoids probate and attorney fees.
 Why do I have to pay more fees?

-A. While having a living trust can significantly reduce costs compared to probate, there is still a considerable amount of work to be done in properly administering even a simple living trust.
+While having a living trust can significantly reduce costs compared to probate, there is still a considerable amount of work to be done in properly administering even a simple living trust.
 The services of an attorney are required, and that person or firm should be compensated fairly for their services.
 It is important to remember that the fees allowed for trust administration are usually much lower than those for probate, and there is generally less work involved, as there is less involvement of the courts and state bureaucracy.

 How do I transfer the car(s) into my name?

-A. If you are a relative of the deceased, this is simple.
+If you are a relative of the deceased, this is simple.
 To transfer the title of vehicles owned by the deceased, simply take the death certificate to the DMV, and perform the transfer, paying whatever fees they require.
 If not a relative, bringing along the will and or any trust documents indicating your status should be sufficient.

 What do I do about Social Security?

-A. Social Security will continue to send out benefit checks until they are notified of an individual’s death.
+Social Security will continue to send out benefit checks until they are notified of an individual’s death.
 The executor/spouse/trustee should contact the local Social Security Administration office and notify them of the death, or if a benefit check is received, send it back with a letter notifying them.
 This is important.
 If checks continue to be deposited, the recipient can incur liability later when Social Security learns of the recipient’s death.